open-cogsci/osdoc/content/pages/tutorials/beginner.md

 draw image center=1 file="gaze_[gaze_cue].png" scale=1 show_if=always x=0 y=0 z_index=0
 ~~~

 Click the 'Apply and close' button at the top right to apply your changes to the script and return to the regular item controls.
-You will see a message saying that the image is unknown or variably defined, and is therefore not shown.
-Don't worry, it will be shown during the experiment!
+OpenSesame will warn you that the image cannot be shown, because it is defined using variables, and a placeholder image will be shown instead.
+Don't worry, the correct image will be shown during the experiment!

 <div class='info-box' markdown='1'>

-### Background box
+__Background box__

-__Tip__ -- The variable inspector (shortcut: `Ctrl+I`) is a powerful way to find out which variables have been defined in your experiment, and what values they have (see %FigVariableInspector).
+__Tip__ -- The variable inspector (shortcut: `Ctrl+I`) is a powerful way to find out which variables have been defined in your experiment, and which values they have (see %FigVariableInspector).
 When your experiment is not running, most variables don't have a value yet.
 But when you run your experiment in a window, while having the variable inspector visible, you can see variables changing in real time.
 This is very useful for debugging your experiment.

 %--
 figure: